Wes Moore: Controversies

 In June 2013, a Baltimore Sun investigation alleged that Moore was improperly receiving homestead property tax credits and owed back taxes to the city of Baltimore.
-Moore told The Sun that he was unaware of any issues with the home's taxes and wanted to pay what they owed immediately.
+Moore told The Sun that he was unaware of any issues with the home's taxes and wanted to pay what he owed immediately.
 In October 2022, Baltimore Brew reported that Moore had not paid any water and sewage charges since March 2021, owing $21,200 to the city of Baltimore.
 Moore settled his outstanding bills shortly after the article was published.

 In April 2022, the family of Baltimore County Police Sergeant Bruce Prothero, whose murder in 2000 is highlighted in The Other Wes Moore, accused Moore of making contradictory statements about where the proceeds of the book went, saying that the family "directed no donations" to anywhere, including the nonprofits Moore named.
 The family also complained that Moore exaggerated his role in their son's life.

-Moore was the subject of a CNN article in which he was accused of embellishing his childhood and where he actually grew up.
+CNN accused Moore of embellishing his childhood and where he actually grew up.
 Shortly after the article was published, Moore created a website that attempted to rebut the allegations.

+On November 19, 2024, Moore was cited with a Bronze Star Medal for meritorious service in Afghanistan.
+Lieutenant General Michael R. Fenzel pinned the decoration on Moore on December 14.
+Fenzel recommended Moore for the Bronze Star in 2006 and encouraged Moore to list the award in his application for a White House fellowship.
+Fenzel assumed the medal would have been awarded by the time the fellows were named.
+In his view, Moore's medal was awarded 20 years late.
+Moore failed to correct journalists who referred to him as a Bronze Star recipient, and he apologized for the mistake.

-He was later criticized for failing to correct television interviewers who incorrectly said he was awarded a Bronze Star.
-A Capital News Service article highlighted Moore's connections to various industries, including pharmaceutical, technology, beauty and retail giants, and the Green Thumb Industries marijuana company.
+A Capital News Service article highlighted Moore's connections to various industries, including pharmaceutical, technology, beauty and retail giants, and the Green Thumb Industries cannabis company.
 Moore left Green Thumb Industries in March 2022, and said in October that he would use a blind trust to hold his assets and resign from every board position if elected governor.
-As of February 2023, Moore has not finalized his trust.
+In May 2023, Moore finalized his trust, making him the first governor to have one since Bob Ehrlich.
+In May 2025, after similar conflict of interest concerns were raised about former governor Larry Hogan during his 2024 U.S. Senate campaign, Moore signed into law a bill requiring future governors to put their assets into a blind trust or sign an agreement not to participate in decisions affecting their businesses.